abhijithpd01/Floor-Cleaner-Machine/README.md

 ## Welcome to our design project
-Our project is mainly focusing automation of household cleaning purposes.It is very helpful to the housekeeper's withthe help of bluetooth technology.It is also user friendly and low budget product.
+We are Electronics and Communicaion Engineering sudents of Goverment engineering college Idukki,Kerala.Our project is mainly focusing automation of household cleaning purposes.It is very helpful to the housekeeper's with the help of bluetooth technology.It is also user friendly and low budget product.We have done this as our design project in semester 5.

 ### Introduction